-Entry – Free.
+Entry – Free

-Hirwa Van or Hirwa Garden.
+Hirwa Van or Hirwa Garden

 This is a garden located in the heart of the city.
-It was originally called Pipariya Garden after the area it is located in.
+It was originally called Pipariya Garden named after the area it is located in.
 This garden is smaller than the Nakshatra Garden or the Vanganga Garden.

-Hirwa Garden is best known for its rustic rock wall that during some times of the day has cascading water falling from it giving an illusion of it being a waterfall.
+Hirwa Garden is best known for its rustic rock wall that during some times of the day has cascading water falling from it, giving an illusion of it being a waterfall.
 As soon as I entered the garden I was welcomed by white birds flying across playfully.
 I walked around the garden passing by the stone arches, metal bridges and the well-laid path around the garden.
 I walked around the waterfall that was not functional on that day.
 There is a children’s playing area with swings etc.

 The surprise element came in the form of brand new gym equipment in the garden.
-A neat long row of exercise equipment in white and green was such a welcome sight.
+A neat long row of exercise pieces of equipment in white and green was such a welcome sight.
 I do not remember seeing such a sight anywhere else in India.
 Since the equipment was still wrapped in plastic covers, I am not too sure if they have been used.
 How cool it is to be in a garden and exercising with your friends in open.

-Entry – INR 20 at the time of writing.
+Entry – INR 20 at the time of writing

-Vanganga Lake & Garden.
+Vanganga Lake & Garden

 A lovely garden surrounding a lake with an island in the middle.
 If you go around Vanganga lake for a walk you would be done with your daily exercise requirement.
 This lake garden falls in the town of Dadra and was earlier known as Dadra Park.

-Entry – INR 20 at the time of writing.
+Entry – INR 20 at the time of writing

 Other Gardens that I came across were Indira Priyadarshini garden.
-There was vandhara Garden next to the Nakshatra Garden along the Daman Ganga River.
-I missed the Dudhni Lake Garden on this trip, but I am told it is quite like the Vanganga Lake & Garden
+There was Vandhara Garden next to the Nakshatra Garden along the Daman Ganga River.
+I missed the Dudhni Lake Garden on this trip.
+But I am told it is quite like the Vanganga Lake & Garden.

 Outside there is a small souvenir shop that sells Warli paintings and small clay pots with Warli designs on them.

-Entry – Free.
+Entry – Free

-Recommend you to read following Travel Blogs.
+Recommend you to read the following Travel Blogs.